billythedummy/tower-etag-cache/tower-etag-cache/README.md

 ```

 When a http request comes in,
-- If the service's passthrough_predicate indicates that the request should be passed through, the unmodified request is passed directly to the inner service.
+- If the service's passthrough_predicate indicates that the request should be passed through, the unmodified request is passed directly to the inner service and the response is directly returned to the client.
 - Else the [`CacheProvider`](crate::CacheProvider)'s first ETag lookup service runs on the request.
 - If the service returns a cache hit, an empty HTTP 304 response is returned to the client with the relevant headers.
 - Else the inner service runs on the unmodified request.